Vyralmarketing/nicole-junker/_posts/2022-11-22-this-is-what-a-happens-during-a-home-inspection.md

 {% include excerpt.html %}

 What happens during a home inspection?
 Today I’m at a home inspection for a property that I recently sold to one of my buyers.
-Joining me is Nick from Homeside Inspections to share his expert insights about the topic.
+Joining me is Nick from Homesight Inspections to share his expert insights about the topic.

 According to Nick, **one of the most commonly found issues in home inspections is grading issues on the outside**.
 Whether it's a new construction or a 150-year-old house, soil settles over time.
 This is typically a minor issue that will likely become a fun project people get to enjoy working on in the warm weather.